ts-kontakt/df2tables/README.md

 - Browse **large datasets** using filters and sorting
 - Works **independently of Jupyter or web servers** - viewable offline in any browser, portable and easy to share
 - Useful for training dataset inspection and feature engineering: Quickly browse through large datasets, identify outliers, and data quality issues interactively
-- **Smart column detection**: Automatically identifies categorical columns  for dropdown filtering
+- Smart column detection: Automatically identifies categorical columns  for dropdown filtering

 ## Screenshots